Book - Southern Anthropology : a History of Fison and Howitt's Kamilaroi and Kurnai

 From the Collection of Victorian Aboriginal Corporation for Languages 2 St David Street Rippleside Victoria

 - From far-flung sites in Australia and the Pacific Islands, Lorimer Fison and A. W. Howitt produced the landmark study, 'Kamilaroi and Kurnai' (1880).
 Their book revealed the complexity of Aboriginal and Pacific Island societies and changed the course of anthropology in the early years of the discipline.
 Using archival sources and an innovative approach, Southern Anthropology explores the research, writing and reception of 'Kamilaroi and Kurnai'.
 Historical chapters track Fison and Howitt's collection and analysis of anthropological material in the context of raging debates about the evolution of humans.
 This narrative is interspersed with an introduction to the kinship and social organisation of Aboriginal and Pacific Island people that highlight the enduring value of Fison and Howitt's methods and the resurgence of their questions in contemporary anthropology.
 Southern Anthropology is designed to be read across disciplinary boundaries.

 - histories, anthropology, howitt, fisson, kamilaroi, kurnai, evolution, archives, australia

-- Helen Gardner (Author), Patrick McConvell (Author), Palgrave Macmillan (Publisher)
+- Helen Gardner (Maker), Patrick McConvell (Maker), Palgrave Macmillan (Maker)

 - b&w illustrations, b&w photographs, tables, document reproductions